michelleruizk0/michelleruizk0/README.md

 ```
 I'm a Computer Engineering student
 ----------------------------------
-💻 I am a self-taught Full
+💻  Learning about software stuff

-📚 I'm studying at UPIICSA a college in Mexico City
+📚 I'm studying at UPIICSA

 📝 I have a strong interest in developing video games

-🌱 Learning about software stuff

 🚩 Interested in Frontend development, design and programming